devjoshi2005/devjoshi2005/README.md

 2) Google Cloud Security Environment - https://github.com/devjoshi2005/Google-Cloud-Security-Environment
 3) Multi Cloud (AWS & Azure) GRC Compliance & Remediation Engine - https://github.com/devjoshi2005/Grc-Compliance-Engine

-## Currently Working on projects related to blue team defensive cloud security environments ☁️ ... feel free to ask , im glad that i can help
+## Currently Working on more projects related to blue team defensive cloud security environments ☁️ ... feel free to ask , im glad that i can help

 For hobbies - Travelling ⛰️ | Listening to music 🎧 | Watching movies 📺
 Also, like to participate for events like hackathons 💻,CTF's 🚩 and more... 😏 😄 👌